fvaleri/strimzi-debugging/sessions/006/README.md

 I'm only showing how to do it on broker-0, but this should be done for every broker.
 Once you are done with all partitions, you can scale up again and unpause the cluster operator.

+This technique is also used by the [cold-backup script](https://github.com/strimzi/strimzi-kafka-operator/tree/main/tools/cold-backup).
+This script can be useful to backup and restore dev/test clusters, but it is not production-ready.

 ```sh
 $ kubectl annotate k my-cluster strimzi.io/pause-reconciliation="true" \
   && kubectl scale sts my-cluster-kafka --replicas=0